shin5ok/async-encoding/README.md

 ```
 You will make it simply by hit command in the right directory,
 ```
-ls *.mp4 > ../movies.txt
+ls *.mp4 > YOUR_DIRECTORY/movies.txt
 ```

 ###  6. Test it
 - Make a lot of requests.
 Build a command to test.
+If you don't have 'go' command, install the latest one according to [here](https://go.dev/doc/install).
 ```
 make test-client
 ```